-When you attempt to open, restore, or backup your company file, you see one of these errors:
+When you attempt to open, restore or backup your company file, you see one of these errors:

-These errors might be caused by:
+These errors might be caused by any of the following:

 Intuit recommends more than one solution for this problem.
 The first solution may solve your problem, or you may need to try all of them to resolve the issue.
 For best results, perform the solutions in the order shown.

-Note: You may find that copying your company file to your desktop during troubleshooting is more effective than fixing it on your network.
+IMPORTANT: You may find that copying your company file to your desktop during troubleshooting is more effective than fixing it on your network.
 Once the problem is fixed, copy your file back to the original network location.

 Note: Due to the complexity and number of available firewall applications, Intuit can't provide support for specific firewall issues.

 You need to scan the folder where the company file is stored to created the Network Descriptor (.nd) file.
 The *.nd file stores information about the computer that is hosting the file.

 In a network environment, the computer (server) with the QuickBooks Database Server Manager installed needs to be the only computer with the hosting feature turned on.
 Scanning the company files turns hosting on.